pussy-hosting/cloudstack-rabbitmq-dnsconsumer/INSTALL.md

 published for.
 Cloudstack-management should also be configured for publishing events via AMQP.
-See: [CloudStack AMQP Events](http://docs.cloudstack.apache.org/en/latest/adminguide/events.html#amqp-configuration) The [doc/envvars.md](doc/envvars.md) covers the environment variables for configuring the CloudStack and rabbitmq bindings.
+See: [CloudStack AMQP Events](http://docs.cloudstack.apache.org/en/latest/adminguide/events.html#amqp-configuration) The [doc/envvars.md](doc/envvars.md) covers the environment variables for configuring the CloudStack and RabbitMQ bindings.

-- A running rabbitmq (single or clustered).
+- A running RabbitMQ (single or clustered).
 Consider to firewall this, also the initial guest-user should be replaced for obvious reasons.

 - An authoritative Nameserver (tested: bind9) for the DNS Zone(s) configured for the